rahultumpala/rahultumpala.github.io/_posts/002-designated-initializers-in-c.md

----
-title: Designated Initializers in C
----

 #  Designated Initializers in C
+August 18, 2023

 I've been writing a lot of code in the C programming language lately, and I came across a strange looking syntax used to initialize structs.
 Honestly, I did not expect the C lang type system to have such an initialization syntax.
 It felt good :)